 What was designed to be one of the greatest assets of our criminal justice system—the discovery process with a trial by jury—is largely a relic of the past.
 And the system it was supposed to support has increasingly become a predatory one or, as famed defense attorney Bryan Stevenson says, “We have a system of justice that treats you better if you’re rich and guilty than if you are poor and innocent.”

 In fact, the late Supreme Court Justice Antonin Scalia believed that actual innocence was not a strong enough reason to overturn a conviction, even in the face of a death sentence.
 He once said that the execution of a convicted defendant who has had a full and fair trial but is later able to convince a court that he is ‘actually innocent’ is not a legal basis to overturn the conviction or, in other words, not enough reason to stop an execution.
 Let me say that again, loudly — according to the late Chief Justice of the United States Supreme Court, ACTUAL INNOCENCE IS NOT ENOUGH TO STOP AN EXECUTION

-Our system is so bloated, so prone to mistake and frankly, rife with prosecutorial misconduct, that today there are enough people convicted of a crime who were later determined to be wrongfully convicted that they have an annual conference.
+Our system is so bloated, so prone to mistake and frankly, so rife with prosecutorial misconduct, that today there are enough people convicted of a crime who were later determined to be wrongfully convicted that they have an annual conference.
 The Innocence Network holds an annual conference that brings together members of the innocence movement, including attorneys, exonerated individuals, and their families.
 At their 2019 conference there were more than 950 attendees.